ralph7777/SQL-queries/Order Database/README.md

 # Order database

-This is a commodity transaction database example recording the order and various entities by a furniture company.
+This script builds a commodity transaction database recording the order and various entities by a furniture company.

 In the database, the constraints of value field include: